scikit-image/scikit-image/INSTALL.rst

   # Install all other packages you need
   pip install ...

-Now, whenver you want to use this specific version of scikit-image, make sure you activate it by::
+Now, whenever you want to use this specific version of scikit-image, make sure you activate it by::

   # Change to the directory where you created the virtual environment